-In this lesson, we introduce the anatomy of the spine and back.
+In this lesson, we introduce the anatomy of the spine.

 Name the regions of the spinal column, the number of vertebrae in each region, and how vertebrae are labeled/numbered.
 Explain where we experience the most movement in the spine, and why.
 Describe the shape of each spinal curve.
 Understand the primary and secondary curves and why they are given those names.
-Describe the superficial, intermediate and deep back muscles, and what they each do.
 Describe vertebra and the joints related to vertebrae.

 Questions Answered Here

 - What are some other names for the spine?

 - What regions make up the spinal column?
 How many vertebrae are in each region?
 Which are fused?

 - How are vertebrae labeled/numbered?

 - Where do we experience the most movement in the spine, and why?

 - What is the shape of each curve?